 Business profiling: help with strategic partnerships and sponsorship of major events as well as activities at a more local level.
 The Chamber will help raise your business profile with your targeted B2B (business to business) audience

 Young Chamber: connects businesses to local education providers.
 It helps to bridge the gap between education and the workplace.

-A. Enterprise Zones aim to support businesses to grow.
+Enterprise zones aim to support businesses to grow.